 - Push through the palms, extending the elbows and using the triceps to raise your body back to the initial position.

 - Find a steady bench press and sit on the edge of the middle part of it.

-- Place the palms of both hands on the edge of the bench so your fingers are hanging off of it.
+- Place both hands flat on the bench so that your fingers are pointing laterally away from your body.

 - Then extend your legs out in front of you.